Connect with others who understand.

 6. SPS Can Cause Curvature of the Spine

-Many people with SPS develop a strong inward curve in the lower spine, known as hyperlordosis, or swayback.
-This occurs when tightened muscles in the back and abdomen pull on the spine.
-Alternatively, some people with SPS develop a forward rounding or hunching of the upper back, known as kyphosis.
-Over time, these changes in the structure of the spine can cause spinal cord compression — a type of spinal cord injury that can cause pain, weakness, or numbness.
+Many people with SPS develop changes in the lower spine.
+This is known as hyperlordosis, or swayback.
+This happens when tightened muscles in the back and abdomen pull on the spine.
+Other people with SPS develop kyphosis, a forward rounding or hunching of the upper back.

 7. MS and SPS Have Different Symptom Triggers